tektoncd/dashboard/DEVELOPMENT.md

 ## Extension

-__Backend__
+The Dashboard can be extended by registering extensions.
+There are two types

-Backend can be extended by registering backend extensions.
+__Proxied Bundles__

-The backend extension is discovered by adding the label and the annotations in the extension service.
+The extension is discovered by adding the label and the annotations in the extension service.
 ```
   annotations:
     tekton-dashboard-endpoints: <path of the extension at the proxy>